Forever Mandalay

 Forever Mandalay (ထာဝရမန္တလေး) is a 2014 Burmese drama television series.
 It is a story of Mandalay.
 It aired on MRTV-4, from February 10 to April 9, 2014, on Mondays to Fridays at 19:15 for 43 episodes.

+Synopsis

+A beautifully filmed story about a young grandson's journey to find his grandfather's childhood sweetheart who recently returns to Myanmar from abroad, in order to give his grandfather's gift to the woman he loved as a child, as per his grandfather's last wish.